Information Design in Optimal Auctions: Appendix

-The modified distribution $\hat{G}$ has two key features: firstly, it generates the same virtual value as $G$ for any realized signal $x$; secondly, by lemma \ref{pre}, since we have $\hat{G}(x)\leq G(x)$ and $\hat{G }(x)< G(x)$ on $x\in(x_1,x_2)$ (otherwise, $G(x)$ is regular), $\hat{G}$ will strictly first-order stochastically dominate $G(x)$, which implies that $\hat{G}$ will generate strictly more mean than $p$.
+The modified distribution $\hat{G}$ has two key features: firstly, it generates the same virtual value as $G$ for any realized signal $x$; secondly, by lemma \ref{pre}, since we have $\hat{G}(x)\leq G(x)$ and $\hat{ G }(x)< G(x)$ on $x\in(x_1,x_2)$ (otherwise, $G(x)$ is regular), $\hat{G} $ will strictly first-order stochastically dominate $G(x)$, which implies that $\hat{G}$ will generate a strictly higher mean than $p$.

 Hence, we can modify $\hat{G}$ again to satisfy the mean constraint.
 Let $ \hat{G}^{ \theta_0}$ be